IgnacioGarron/IgnacioGarron.github.io/About.md

 <p>

     Hello!
-My name is Ignacio, I hold a Ph.
-D. in Economics from Universitat de Barcelona (UB).
+I am a Ph.
+D. in Economics from the Universitat de Barcelona (UB).
-    I will be joinning the Statistics Deparment of the <a href="https://www.uc3m.es/departamento-estadistica/inicio">Universidad Carlos III de Madrid </a> as a Visiting Professor next September.
+    I will be joinning the Statistics Department of the <a href="https://www.uc3m.es/departamento-estadistica/inicio">Universidad Carlos III de Madrid </a> as a Visiting Professor next September.

 </p>